-Informative Speech: a 4-6 minute informative extemporaneous speech on a predetermined theme of PLACE.
-You will select a place that has had a great impact on your or a special memory.
-The speech occurs in three parts.
-Part one, you tell the story of the place as you experienced it.
-Part two, you do some research to discuss the recent history of this place (between 10 and 250 years ago).
-Part three, you will discuss the agricultural and/or geological history of this place, addressing the land/ecosystem/watershed.
-This will require a good bit of research, but should be an entertaining speech.
+Informative Speech: a 4-6 minute informative extemporaneous speech on a theme to be determined by the class.
+This will require a good bit of research, and should be an entertaining speech.
 You must submit a copy of your speaking outline on Turnitin on the day you speak.

 Persuasive Speech: a 5-7 minute persuasive extemporaneous speech on a controversial topic of your choice, selected from a list we will create as a class.
 You will be paired with a partner or partner pair who fundamentally disagrees with you and does a partner speech or speeches arguing the opposite case.
-50 points of your speech will come from speech-prep assignments:10 points for a rough outline, 15 points for a Moodle forum article exchange, and 25 points for a draft of your introduction on an assigned workshop day.
-You must submit a copy of your speaking outline on Turnitin on the day you speak.
+Several written and oral components will be graded including an outline and a workshop day.
+You must submit a copy of your speaking outline to me on the day you speak.

 Commemorative Speech: a 2-3 minute manuscript speech with a commemorative or celebratory topic.
 Several creative language devices will be required.
 You can commemorate/celebrate/remember a person, place, or thing from your life or history.
 This is a manuscript speech you will deliver with the full draft in hand and the draft itself is worth half of the grade.
-You must submit a full draft of your speech on Turnitin on the day you speak.
+You must submit a full draft of your speech to me on the day you speak.

-Activity Speeches: Daily in-class activities are worth 2 points per day.
-In other words, attending each class day on time willing to engage in speaking-related exercises with energy and focus is worth 2 points.
-You can lose 1 point for being on your phone, arriving late, leaving early, failing to participate, or not really contributing/being openly anti-everything.
-You will get a grade out of 70 points at the end of the semester.
-I will give you two "freebies" you may miss without penalty for any reason.
-I don't need to know why or that you will miss in advance unless it is a speaking day.
-Beyond the two freebies, you will need a formal excuse to cover the absences for no point penalty.
-Mini-Speeches are short, informal speeches assigned either for homework or in class for same-day performances.
+Activity Speeches: Daily in-class activities are worth about 1 point per day.
+In other words, attending each class day on time willing to engage in speaking-related exercises with energy and focus is worth 1 points.
+You can lose this point for being on your phone, arriving late, leaving early, failing to participate, or not really contributing/being openly anti-everything.
+You will get a grade out of 28 points at the end of the semester.
+You get one "freebie" day, no questions asked.
+After this freebie is used, you will need a formal excuse to cover further absences for no point penalty.

+Mini-Speeches: Short speeches assigned for homework related to course content.
 When possible, you will get immediate feedback on mini-speeches.